askui/askui/docs/docs/general/05-Integrations/continuous-integration.md

 ---

 # Continuous Integration
 You have two options to implement your pipeline.
-With our AskUI-Runner container or without it.
+With our AskUI-Runner Docker container or without it.

-The main difference without the AskUI-Runner is, that you can not download the latest version of your workflows from AskUI Studio inside your pipeline but have to provide them to your build.
+The main difference without the AskUI-Runner container is, that you can not download the latest version of your workflows from AskUI Studio inside your pipeline but have to provide them to your build.

 ## Github Actions

-### AskUI-Runner: Get Workflows from AskUI Studio
+### AskUI-Runner Container: Get Workflows from AskUI Studio

-When you want to get the latest version of your workflows from AskUI Studio, the AskUI-Runner needs a configuration file ***config.yaml*** to know where to pull them from.
+When you want to get the latest version of your workflows from AskUI Studio, the AskUI-Runner container needs a configuration file ***config.yaml*** to know where to pull them from.

-The AskUI-Runner downloads the workflows and runs them inside a docker container.
+The AskUI-Runner container downloads the workflows and runs them inside a docker container.
 You do not have to take care of any installation of tools on your side 🥳.

 1. Set these environment variables for your pipeline: